zhanwuchao/coffeeweb/docs/README.md

 Current running events in the bot

-message.js | handles messages sent to check if they are sent by a bot, a command, or an easteregg trigger
+message.js | handles messages sent to check if they are sent by a bot, a command, or an easter egg trigger
 ready.js | sends a report to the [logging server](https://discord.gg/invite/XeaGkCM) containing low stats and startup time | also changes the bot status every 15 minutes

 ## Easter Eggs

+Easter eggs are currently disabled.

-Eastereggs are triggered by plain text in messages, see if you can find them all!
+Easter eggs are triggered by plain text in messages, see if you can find them all!

-## Current contributers:
+## Current Contributors:

 ### Development-